Stratford City: Transport

 The site is adjacent to both the existing Stratford Regional station and the new Stratford International station.
-Stratford Regional station is served by London Overground, Docklands Light Railway, TfL Rail, London Underground and National Rail services, with Crossrail services planned to serve the station from 2018.
+Stratford Regional station is served by London Overground, Docklands Light Railway, London Underground Central and Jubilee lines, National Rail services, and the Elizabeth line.
 Stratford International station is served by Southeastern domestic services on High Speed 1 and Docklands Light Railway services to London City Airport, Beckton and Woolwich Arsenal.
-Currently no international services call at Stratford International.
+Currently, no international services call at Stratford International.
 A pedestrian bridge connects the development to the existing Stratford town centre.